Looking for examples of past Honors Theses? Click here.

 - Preparation of the Thesis/Project proposal, completion of the Thesis/Project Proposal Form, and selection of your committee are typical outcomes of this course.

-- One copy of the Thesis/Project proposal form should be submitted electronically to the COEHP Honors Program Assistant Director or uploaded here.
+- One copy of the Thesis/Project proposal form should be submitted electronically to the COEHP Honors Program Associate Director or uploaded here.
 The deadline is Dead Day the semester before graduating.

 - Composition of the Honors Thesis/Project Committee includes the following: